 - Applied research skills

-During year three, students will have the opportunity to engage in a Work-based learning project and conduct their own Independent research project.
+Students will have the opportunity to engage in a Work-based learning project and conduct their own Independent research project.
 In addition, further modules will explore:

 - Mental health education